joey-qytyku/OS-90-i386/docs/code.md

 # This Document

-The goal is to establish how source code is written.
+The goal is to establish how the source code is written.
 Some of these are just good practice while other rules are style and personal prefference.

-It is recommended that programs written for OS/90 are written in accordance with at lease the style guidelines.
+It is recommended that programs written for OS/90 are written in accordance with at least the style guidelines.

 # Code Rules